-There are four benefit options, all of which vary in terms monthly payments, including a traditional option and a comprehensive option.
+Importantly, there are four benefit options.
+All of them vary in terms monthly payments, including a traditional option and a comprehensive option.
 Families, individuals and people of varying income groups are all likely to find one or other option suitable.

 The Four Suremed Medical Aid Options

 All four of the Suremed medical aid options are subject to the same basic Suremed rules.
-However, each of the options is also described in detail so that members know what the differences are.
-The different options are the:
+However, here are longer descriptions of each of the options so that members know what the differences are.
+So the different options are the:

 3. Shuttle Options

-When deciding which of the Suremed medical aid options is best suited to your needs, you should have some idea of what you and/or your family requirements are.
+When deciding which of the Suremed medical aid options is best for you, you should have some idea of what you and/or your family’s requirements are.
 While there are quite a few similarities in terms of what the options offer, there are also substantial differences.

 Of all the Suremed medical aid options, Challenger is the most traditional choice.
-Very popular with people who earn a good monthly income, it is a comprehensive plan that offers extensive major medical benefits without annual limits.
-Day-to-day benefits are limited to an extent.
+And it is very popular with people who earn a good monthly income, it is a comprehensive plan that offers extensive major medical benefits without annual limits.
+There are some day-to-day benefits.

 Navigator is also one of the Suremed medical aid options that has extensive major medical benefits, however it has lower annual limits set for treating some conditions including organ failure and cancer.
 While there are no annual limits for Navigator, it offers lower day-to-day benefits than the previous one.

 For those looking for Suremed medical aid options that provide extensive hospital cover, the Shuttle Options are very worthwhile.
-Major medical benefits are also available via the Suremed “preferred provider network”, as are out-of-hospital benefits.
+The Suremed “preferred provider network” provides the major medical benefits, as well as out-of-hospital benefits.

 In terms of the choice of Suremed medical aid options, this is the obvious one for those who are happy to use a good quality network.

-Explorer is the other one of the two Suremed medical aid options that offers benefits that are delivered via the Suremed network of preferred providers.
-It is a good option for comprehensive major medical care that is combined with essential day-to-day benefits.
+Explorer is the other one of the two Suremed medical aid options that offers benefits via the Suremed network of preferred providers.
+It is a good option for comprehensive major medical care.
+It also has essential day-to-day benefits.